Is Uber or Lyft Cheaper in 2026? We Compared 27 Cities

 Everything you need to know about comparing rideshare prices.

 Still have questions?
 Email us →Neither is always cheaper.
 Uber typically offers lower prices during off-peak hours and in cities with high driver density, while Lyft often wins during moderate surge periods.
-The difference can be 20-40% on the same route.
+On the same route the gap is usually modest — a 2025 NBER study of 2,238 New York City rides found Uber and Lyft fares differed by about 14% (roughly $3.50) on average.
 The best strategy is to compare both before every ride using a tool like RideWise.

 We use publicly available rate cards and real-time data from Uber, Lyft, and local taxi services to calculate estimated fares for your exact route.
 Our estimates factor in base fares, per-mile rates, per-minute rates, booking fees, minimum fares, and current surge pricing patterns.